NikitaTrushinQA/Page_object_practice/README.md

 # Page_object_practice
-Some Page object practice projects
+Some practice with page object